Solution · Home Services

 Columbus, OH · HVAC and plumbing operator, 4 technicians

 We were losing emergency jobs every weekend to competitors who just answered the phone.
-Cora now answers every call and books or routes within a minute.
-Our Google ranking climbed because Lila kept pushing reviews.
+Cora now answers every call and books or routes it within a minute.
+Lila kept our reviews climbing and made sure we showed up for the search, so our Google ranking climbed too, and our profile looked active all season.
 Echo brought back nearly 40% of our past HVAC customers before the first hard freeze.

 Composite story drawn from multiple businesses we work with.